Ardee RFC

-Ardee RFC is an Irish rugby team based in Ardee, County Louth, Ireland.
+Ardee RFC is an Irish rugby union team based in Ardee, County Louth, Ireland.
 They play in Division 3 of the Leinster League, organised by the Leinster Branch of the IRFU.
 The club colours are navy and white.

 History

 Ardee RFC was founded in 1980 after a meeting of 22 people from Ardee Golf Club, they wanted to provide a rugby club for youths and juveniles in the mid-Louth area.
 The first adult match was played on St. Stephen's Day and against Athboy RFC, Ardee RFC officially began competing in the 1983/84 season.

 In the 1988/89 season, the club purchased land at Townspark and it has been the club grounds of Ardee RFC since.